axanthos/orange3-textable-prototypes/doc/widgets/SuperTextFiles.rst

 automatically number the imported files and to associate the number to the annotation key specified in the text field on the right.

-In :ref:`figure 2 <text_files_fig2>`, it was thus decided to assign the label *novels* to the output segmentation, and to associate the name of each file to the annotation key *filename*.
-On the other hand, the auto-numbering option has not been enabled.
+The **PDF Password** allows password-protected files to be passed to the widget and **Force OCR** immediately enables the OCR processes of the widget.

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox